actusfrf/actus-webapp/ReadMe.md

 Forms and Demos

 Look in folders containing jsons.
-They have an import.bat that loads data into there respective collections.
+They have an import.bat that loads data into their respective collections.

 Make sure mongoimport.exe is in the system path.